 Western Radiology employs the very latest CT technology ensuring radiation-dose is as low as reasonably allowable.
 By combining the CT scanner and a powerful computer, pictures of a whole area of the body showing both soft tissue and bone structures are constructed that are often difficult to see by any other method.
 CT scans provide greater detail images than traditional X-rays, particularly of soft tissues and blood vessels and visualise bone structures more finitely.

 Most CT scans require no preparation, however some scans may require preparation which can be discussed during the time of when you book an appointment with one of our friendly staff.
 It is important that you stay well hydrated prior to some CT scans.
 Further preparation may include fasting for a specific period of time prior to your scan, drinking plenty of water or a special solution.
 Typically, preparation is required for abdominal and pelvic CT scans.
-More specific preparations are also required for cardiac scans which can be found here.

 There are relatively few instances in which a patient is precluded from having a CT scan, making it a fast and very powerful diagnostic tool.
 People with pacemakers and other surgical implants are generally able to have a CT scan.
 Even those with joint replacements or other metals from other types of surgery can be studied on our modern CT machines that account for the presence of metal artefacts, without blurring images.
 All patients’ individual needs are considered as part of the bookings process so please advise us of your individual needs and circumstances.